You created your new SalesBinder account, now what?

 We highly recommend entering all the information on all of the settings pages.
 There’s a purpose for all of the information here and most of it is designed to save you time once you start using SalesBinder a lot.

-- Create Categories for your Inventory then add/import some items
+3. Create categories for your inventory then add/import some items

 We require your inventory to be categorized so it’s easier to manage in the long run.
 We recommend organizing your inventory into general categories so there’s no more than 20 or so.
 The categories are also used to provide you with better, more accurate statistics about your inventory items and sales associated with them.
 Once you’ve created your categories, add some inventory items so you can see how it all works.
 Different categories of inventory can also have different custom fields specific to the type of goods being added to that category.